 For tech savvy users, JammText will also create a folder (called pictures) with the pictures, thumbnails, and an index.html file.
 This folder can be directly uploaded to a website and shared with clients.

 The message feed is the list of incoming messages that you have received.
 It is also where you approve or reject messages to be shown on the output screen.
 As new messages are received in JammText, you will see a count of how many pending messages you have that need to be approved or rejected.
 This count is displayed above the message feed tab icon.

-You will also see a link that says View new messages above the feed.
+You will also see a button that says View new messages above the feed.

-When you click on the View new messages link, the new pending messages will then appear in your message feed list.
+When you click on the View new messages button, the new pending messages will then appear in your message feed list.
 JammText will automatically select the oldest pending message.